 Pi Lambda Sigma members are eligible for placement in Political Science 4920, an internship for 3 credit hours.
-The student interns report directly to Corinne T. Hurst, Circuit Clerk for Lee County, and are required to work 10 hours per week during the semester.
-A paper composed of a description of the duties of each employee of the Clerk’s Office and an explanation of the responsibilities of the Clerk’s Office to the courts, the Sheriff’s Department, and the other county offices served by the Clerk’s office is required.
-A grade of Satisfactory (passing) or Unsatisfactory (failing) is assigned by Ms. Littleton, based on the paper and an evaluation provided by Ms. Hurst at the end of the semester.
+The student interns report directly to Mary B. Roberson, Circuit Clerk for Lee County, and are required to work 10 hours per week during the semester.
+A paper composed of a description of the duties of each employee of the Clerk’s Office and an explanation of the responsibilities of the Clerk’s Office to the courts, the Sheriff’s Department, and the other county offices served by the Clerk’s Office is required.
+A grade of satisfactory (passing) or unsatisfactory (failing) is assigned by Ms. Armstrong-Wright, based on the paper and an evaluation provided by Ms. Roberson at the end of the semester.

 This internship is available in spring, summer and fall semesters.
-Students interested in enrolling in this internship should notify Ms. Littleton at least two semesters in advance of enrollment.
+Students interested in enrolling in this internship should notify Ms. Armstrong-Wright at least two semesters in advance of enrollment.